JFrog Grid

 The JFrog Grid resolves and automates many of the challenging tasks Admins face in creating and maintaining the multisite workspace.
 Automated sync relieves the Admin burden and eliminates configuration drift.

-The JFrog Grid provides a consistent management layer of Project and Access Control settings.
+The JFrog Grid provides a consistent management layer of Project and Lifecycle settings.
 This frees users with large-scale deployments to:

 - Extend their deployments with additional sites.